Oregon has significant small hydropower resources—but they might not be where you expect.

-Not sure if you have enough head (pressure) and flow (moving water) to generate hydroelectricity?
+Not sure if you have enough head (pressure) and flow (moving water) to generate hydropower?
 Unsure what those terms mean?
-Take a few minutes to learn how hydroelectric systems work to harness the energy in moving water.
+Take a few minutes to learn how hydropower systems work to harness the energy in moving water.

 This Intro to Hydropower (© 2008 Home Power Inc.) article includes explanations of the terminology and system components involved in hydropower and gives simple techniques for estimating the capacity of hydrological resources, particularly streams.